Kennedy Highway (Cairns - Mareeba), Barron River bridge upgrade, planning

 These cracks were caused by many years of impacts from heavy vehicles, which are now much heavier than when the bridge was designed and built in the early 1960s.

-We have successfully carried out investigations, testing and repairs to ensure the bridge is safe for vehicles under 50.5t.
+The department successfully carried out investigations, testing and repairs to ensure the bridge is safe for vehicles under 50.5t.
 A regular monitoring and testing program ensures the bridge remains safe.

 - Improves safety